Popular Libraries

 method with new features.

-# Generate feature set and predict with the latest data for current market decisions. new_features, __ = self.get_features_and_labels() prediction = self.model(new_features) prediction = float(prediction.numpy()[-1])
+# Get the current feature set and make a prediction. new_features, __ = self.get_features_and_labels() prediction = self.model(new_features) prediction = float(prediction.numpy()[-1])

 You can use the label prediction to place orders.

-# Use label prediction to place orders based on forecasted market direction. if prediction > 0: self.SetHoldings(self._symbol, 1) elif prediction < 0: self.SetHoldings(self._symbol, -1)
+# Place orders based on the forecasted market direction. if prediction > 0: self.SetHoldings(self._symbol, 1) elif prediction < 0: self.SetHoldings(self._symbol, -1)

 Save Models